openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

         1. Prevent holder traceability

-    1. Audit: Auditing processes are crucial for maintaining the security of a digital wallet.
+    1. **Audit**: Auditing processes are crucial for maintaining the security of a digital wallet.
 They involve logging and detecting potential security risks to the credentials stored in the wallet.
 These processes aim to safeguard the integrity, privacy, and availability of the wallet, its trusted processes, supporting functions, and credentials.
 Regular audits can help identify vulnerabilities or breaches and take appropriate action to mitigate risks.
 It is an essential part of maintaining a secure digital wallet environment

-1. Presentation Protocols: Presentation protocols in the context of a digital wallet refer to the standardized methods for presenting, sharing and verifying digital credentials.
+1. **Presentation Protocols**: Presentation protocols in the context of a digital wallet refer to the standardized methods for presenting, sharing and verifying digital credentials.
 The protocols ensure interoperability and secure communication between different entities in the digital ecosystem, include standards-based credential presentation and verification and are crucial to the security and